chiropractic treatments for pets

 - Chronic illnesses

 Some animals will respond immediately following their first adjustment, while others may need multiple sessions.
-Carrying pet insurance that covers both chronic conditions as well as alternative therapy such as chiropractic care, like Petplan, can help make the cost of caring for your pet more manageable.
+Carrying pet insurance that covers both chronic conditions as well as alternative therapy such as chiropractic care can help make the cost of caring for your pet more manageable.

 As with the other holistic modalities we have discussed, veterinary chiropractic is not meant to replace traditional veterinary care.
 It is important that your regular veterinarian examines your pet before seeking a veterinary chiropractor.